jordwil/diag_query/README.md

 ### Prerequisites

 - Python 3 with conda installed.
-- The rest of the requirements are found in requirements.txt
+- If not building from conda, dependencies can be found in web_serv.yaml